Guide

 Timezone-aware send-time optimization

-According to Mailchimp’s Send Time Optimization data (2024), emails delivered between 9-11 AM in the recipient’s local timezone get 14% higher open rates:
+Timezone-aware scheduling delivers each email during the recipient’s local business hours instead of blasting the entire list at once.
+According to Mailchimp’s Send Time Optimization data from 2024, emails delivered between 9-11 AM in the recipient’s local timezone get 14% higher open rates than emails sent at a single fixed time across all timezones.

 #!/usr/bin/env python3